mondeja/leptos-fluent/book/src/leptos_fluent.md

 ### <span style="opacity:.5">CSR </span> | `initial_language_from_url_param_to_localstorage`

-Set the initial language from the URL parameter and save it in the local storage.
+Set initial language from the URL parameter and save it in the [local storage].

 ```rust
 leptos_fluent! {{